Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Returns true if the software with id [software name](#fundemental-functions) has been enabled.
 Returns false if software is disabled or not installed.

 pause.get() `[game: is paused]`<br>
 Returns true if the game is currently paused during Tower Testing via the Pause button.
-Returns false if outside of towertesting
+Returns false if outside of towertesting or if the game of towertesting is unpaused.

 isopen("town window") `[town: window open type: string]`<br>
 Returns true if the inputed [town window](#fundemental-functions) is active and visible on the screen.

 anyopen() `[town: any window open]`<br>
-Returns true if any window in town is open.
+Returns true if any window or menu in town is open.

 worker.paused("worker name") `[worker: is paused type: string]`<br>
 Returns true if the first worker with the name `worker name` is paused or if no worker with the given name exists.